1. Verona Opera Season

 2. Venice International Film Festival

 Boasting the title of being the oldest film festival in the world, the Venice International Film Festival was formed back in 1932.
 Along with the Cannes Film Festival and Berlin International Film Festival, this exciting event forms one of the “Big Three” around the globe.
 Held in late August or early September every year, there’s actually a lot more than just film that takes place.
 The cultural buzz also includes programmes of theatre, contemporary music, contemporary dance, exhibitions of art and architecture and even a kids’ carnival.
 Celebrity spotting and Bellini sipping also make for top activities during this glamorous festival.
-Get there by arriving into Venice by train.
+Get there by train from any Italian city – for example, it takes under two hours to get from Milan or Bologna to Venice.

 3. Palio di Siena